 Set up by: Company Admins

-It is strongly recommended to configure the feature in a separate incognito mode window of your browser.
-This way you keep the session in the standard window, allowing you to switch off the SSO authorization in case something is configured incorrectly.
+💡 It is strongly recommended to configure SSO in a separate incognito mode window of your browser.
+This way, you keep the session in the standard window, allowing you to switch off the SSO authorization in case something is misconfigured.

 If you wish to set up a test instance before enabling SSO on production, please request it with your Account Executive or Sales representative.
 Only those who configure SSO will be added to this test instance.

 Adding and configuring the app